 Pixar Short Films Collection Volume 1(2007)

-Fantastic, humorous collection of 13 shorts from Pixar, the US animation studio which revolutionised computer animation techniques.
+Fantastic collection of 13 short films from Pixar, the US animation studio which revolutionised computer animation techniques.

 From the animation company that made Finding Nemo, Toy Story, Monster’s Inc and Up these short films feature Pixar’s trademark vivid colours, off-beat humour, simple yet clever and meaningful stories and likeable characters.
 This is a great collection to dip into for members with shorter attention spans which can be enjoyed as one, or broken up and watched in segments.Read more